oceanprotocol-archive/OEPs/7/README.md

 The Metadata Integrity policy is a sub-specification for the Ocean Protocol allowing to validate the integrity of the Metadata associated to an on-chain object (initially an ASSET).

-An ASSET in the system is composed by on-chain information maintained by the KEEPER and off-chain Metadata information (DDO) stored in OCEANDB.
+An ASSET in the system is composed by:
-Technically a user could update the DDO accessing directly to the database, modifying attributes (ie. License information, description, etc.) relevant to a previous consumption agreement with an user.
-The motivation of this is to facilitate a mechanism allowing to the CONSUMER of an object, to validate if the DDO was modified after a previous agreement.
+- On-chain information maintained by the KEEPER (e.g. references to the Asset in Service Agreements)
+- Off-chain Asset Metadata stored in an appropriate Meta Agent, which is Hashed to provide an Asset ID
+- Any resources related to the provision of the asset (storage , compute etc.) maintained by other providers

+Clients should validate the Asset Metadata using the Asset ID to ensure integrity of the Asset Metadata

 ### Proposed solution

 ![Sequence Diagram](images/ddo-integrity-sequence.png)
+TODO: update sequence diagram

 The solution included in the above diagram includes the following steps:

-1. The PUBLISHER, before publish any ASSET information, calculate the **HASH** using the **DDO** as input.
+1. The PUBLISHER, before publishing any ASSET information, calculate the **HASH** using the **Asset Metadata** as input.
    To do that, the PUBLISHER will use from the client side a common Ocean library using the same algorithm.
-1. The PUBLISHER, in the process of registering an ASSET on-chain specifies the **HASH** in addition of the existing parameters.
-1. The KEEPER register the ASSET and associate the HASH calculated using the DDO associated to the ASSET.
+1. The PUBLISHER transmits the Hash and the Asset Metadata to appropriate Meta Agent
-1. After a CONSUMER get access to an ASSET, could store internally the HASH referencing to the DDO he purchased
-1. In a posterior consumption, after resolving the DDO, the CONSUMER using the client library can calculate the HASH of the DDO just obtained
-1. If the HASH obtained is not the same than the HASH associated in the original purchase, means the DDO was modified afterwards
-1. This, depending of the agreed conditions, could means an exit clause of some contracts

-The HASH could be an optional parameter in the registering of the ASSET.
-If it's not specified, means the DDO can be updated without any limitation.
+1. Clients may now obtain the Asset Metadata using the DID of the Meta Agent extended with the Hash of the Asset Metadata

 ## Changes Required